cloudfoundry/docs-dev-guide/deploy-apps/about-deploy.html.md

 The details of how an application is deployed are governed by a set of required and optional deployment attributes.
 For example, you specify the name of the application, the number of instances to run, and how much memory to allocate to the application.
 You can supply deployment options on the command line when you run `cf push`, or in an application manifest file.

-* See the [push](/docs/using/managing-apps/cf/index.html#push) section on "cf Command Line Interface" for information about the `push` command and supplying qualifiers on the command line.
+* See the [push](../manage/cf.html#push) section on "cf Command Line Interface" for information about the `push` command and supplying qualifiers on the command line.
 * See the [cf Push and the Manifest](manifest.html#push-and-manifest) section on "Application Manifests" for information about using an application manifest to supply deployment options.

-For general intructions on how to push an application to the Pivotal CF hosted service, see [Getting Started](/docs/dotcom/getting-started.html).

 ##<a id='start-command'></a>The Application Start Command ##